leezer3/OpenBVE-Site/other-resources/index.md

 ---
 layout: page
 title: Developing Addons- Other Useful Resources
-description: "Third-party tools for developing openBVE addons"
+description: "Third-party tools for developing OpenBVE addons"
 share: true
 ---

-Many third parties have created tools and other resources for developing **openBVE** addons.
+Many third parties have created tools and other resources for developing **OpenBVE** addons.
 A brief list of these is below:

 **Note:** Please see the respective pages for any licence conditions.